Episode 57 – A beginner’s Guide to Office Ergonomics – 8 Factors to Fix

 Are you an office worker or business owner?

-The following factors can impact your body in both the short-term and long-term:
+The following guide to office ergonomics highlights some factors that can impact your body in both the short-term and long-term:

 What to do with your desk: